Our View: Self-Managed Abortion with FDA-Approved Medication Is Safe and Effective

 Since 2011, there has been a large upswing in the number of anti-choice bills introduced and passed at the local, state, and national levels.
 Barriers to provider-led abortion access have contributed to an increasing number of women seeking ways to end their pregnancies without involving a provider.
 When women who want provider-led care are blocked from receiving it and are forced into alternatives they would not otherwise choose, the system is broken.

 But, just as some women prefer to give birth at home, so too do some women prefer to have an abortion without a provider’s involvement—and their choice should be respected.
-Both mifepristone used with misoprostol and misoprostol (Cytotec) used alone are safe and effective medications for terminating an unwanted pregnancy.
+Mifepristone used in conjunction with misoprostol, and misoprostol used alone, are both safe and effective options for terminating an unwanted pregnancy.
 Women should not have to see a doctor, or “get permission” from the medical community, before ending their pregnancy with an FDA-approved medication.* Certainly, women who choose to self-manage should not face criminal charges for doing so.
 But even more broadly, medication abortion without the involvement of a provider is not a failure of the system, but rather one option of many that women ought to be able to choose for themselves.

 The NWHN seeks to eliminate the full range of barriers to abortion access, from insurance coverage and cost to geography to stigma, that block women who would prefer provider-led abortion care from receiving it.
 But we also acknowledge and support the right of women to end pregnancies on their own, safely, with FDA-approved medicine*, and without fear of persecution.